{{ propApi.searchIcon }}

 If the client fails pay a progress claim by the due date, there are a number of steps you can take under the contract.
 If you are using the SA New Homes Contract, the options include:

-• charge interest on late payments at a rate of 15% per annum.
-In some instances the threat of interest is a sufficient incentive to make payment
+• Charge interest on late payments at a rate of 15% per annum.
+This is often a sensible first step under the contract and sufficient incentive for the homeowner to make payment.

 There are strict timeframes and legal processes in relation to charges and legal advice and further advice should be obtained to ensure the appropriate process is followed.